smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 ## Introduction

-This proposal is to rework design of application manager layer in order to:
+This proposal is to rework the design of the SDL core application manager layer in order to:
  - Reduce coupling between components
- - Reduce responsibility of ApplicationManager class
+ - Reduce responsibility of the ApplicationManager class
  - Provide plugin architecture for easy adding additional functionality and RPC groups

 ## Motivation

-SDL core project is actively implementing new features and new functionality.
+The SDL core project is actively implementing new features and new functionality.
-To keep project on track and to reduce risks of regression during implementation refactoring of application manager layer should be done.
+To keep the project on track and to reduce risks of regression during implementation refactoring of application manager layer is necessary.

 Currently, extending SDL functionality may require code duplication.
-RC module, in fact, duplicates logic of application_manager layer, there is separate request controller, separate mechanism to call  polcies checks, and RPC's processing.
-So any common logic that should be implemented in application_manager layer should be duplicated in request controller, it results in bugs, and requires more time for implementation.
+The current RC module duplicates logic of the application_manager layer -- there is separate request controller, separate mechanism to call policy checks, and RPC's processing.
+Currently any common logic that is implemented in the application_manager layer needs to be duplicated in request controller -- this results in bugs and redundant code; it also requires more time for implementation.

-The following steps will provide ability to keep RC enough encapsulated, without duplicating SDL code :
+The following proposed solution will provide for better management and extensibility of SDL core RC components, without duplicating SDL core code:

 ## Proposed solution
-#### Reduce coupling between components and use dependency injection practice
+#### Reduce coupling between components and use a dependency injection practice

-Now Application manager is a service locator and should to be passed to each component even if component does not need application manager, but need some other classes that owned by application manager.
-During construction components should explicitly receive all dependencies.
+During component construction all dependencies should be explicitly received.
-It will prevent from unwanted access and improve encapsulation.
+This practice will improve encapsulation for the project and make code much more maintainable going forward.

-#### Reduce responsibility of ApplicationManager class
+#### Reduce responsibility of the ApplicationManager class
-Currently application manager class has too many responsibilities:
+Currently the application manager class has too many responsibilities:
  - Service location
  - Mobile/HMI RPC processing
  - Mobile/HMI RPC sending
  - Registration and managing mobile applications
  - Handle different states of SDL (low voltage/ video streaming / audio_path_throw ...)

- The purpose of this refactoring is to extract handling/sending RPC's to separate module.
+The purpose of this refactoring is to extract handling & sending RPC's to a separate module.
- Many SDL commands require application manager only for sending RPC's and do not need to know anything related to other application manager responsibility.
+ For example, many SDL commands require the application manager only for sending RPC's; these commands do not need to know information related to other application manager responsibilities.
- Also, extracting RPC processing to separate module will reduce regression risk of changing any functionality that now in ApplicationManager.
+ Also, extracting RPC processing to separate modules will reduce regression risks related to changing functionalities in the ApplicationManager.

-#### Provide plugin architecture for easy adding additional functionality and RPC groups
+#### Provide plugin architecture for adding additional functionality and RPC groups easily.

-SDL RPC's can be splitted to some groups or RPC's related to certain functionality (for example RC or video streaming).
+SDL RPC's can be split into groups of RPC's related to certain functionality (for example RC or video streaming).
-Usually these RPC's work with some functionality that is not required for other RPC's, so should not be exposed.
+These RPC's may work with functionality that is not required by other RPC's, so exposure should be limited to the RPC's group.

-Adding new RPC or group of RPC's is now very complicated process, but it is also not very obvious.
+Adding new RPC or groups of RPC's is currently a very complicated and unclear process.
-If OEM vendors need to introduce in their custom SDL forks new functionality, they need to change SDL code, add new classes and modify existing factories.

-The best solution would be plugin approach of adding new RPC's.
+The best solution is to adopt a plugin approach of adding new RPC's to SDL core.
-So if some vendors need to implement code of new RPC's it would be enough to implement certain interfaces and provide them to SDL as shared library.
+This will allow OEM's to implement code for new RPC's with ease by implement certain interfaces and provide them to SDL as shared library.

 ## Detailed design

 ### Use dependency injection for commands

-Commands should be accepted as list of services that they require.
-And Mobile factory should be responsible for providing this list of dependencies.
+Commands should be accepted as a list of services that they require.
+The mobile factory should be responsible for providing this list of dependencies.

 #### Current Approach
 ```cpp